723d Tactical Fighter Squadron: Training in the United States

 The squadron was first activated as the 723d Bombardment Squadron at Gowen Field, Idaho on 1 May 1943 as one of the four original squadrons of the 450th Bombardment Group.
 It soon moved to Clovis Army Air Field, New Mexico, where it was manned, drawing its cadre from the 302d Bombardment Group. and began to train with Consolidated B-24 Liberators.
 A cadre of the squadron was sent to the Army Air Forces School of Applied Tactics in June, where it received advanced heavy bomber tactical training.
 In November 1943, the 723d began moving overseas.
-The ground echelon proceeded to the port of embarkation at Camp Patrick Henry, sailing on the SS Bemjamin R. Milam, while the aircrews staged at Herington Army Air Field, Kansas, and ferried their planes to the Mediterranean Theater of Operations via the South Atlantic Ferry Route.
+The ground echelon proceeded to the port of embarkation at Camp Patrick Henry, sailing on the SS Bemjamin R. Milam, (Note: The squadron ground echelon history refers to this ship as the Benjamin "S." Milam.

+"History, 723d Bombardment Squadron Ground Echelon" (1944).) while the aircrews staged at Herington Army Air Field, Kansas, and ferried their planes to the Mediterranean Theater of Operations via the South Atlantic Ferry Route.